When you must wear a face covering

 We can also accept medical supplies for healthcare workers and first responders.
 We are currently only accepting donations in specific quantities and criteria.

 Business must require face coverings for employees and customers.
-See details about operating an essential or outdoor business.
+See details about operating a business during the pandemic.

 Businesses must also provide their staff with face coverings.
 See shops that are selling PPE.